-At Avis Budget Group we take our responsibilities as a corporate citizen seriously and are conscious of how our actions can not only benefit our customers and our employees, but the community and our environment, as well.
-We recognize that being a successful organization means our progress will be measured not only in economic terms, but also in the many ways we impact the world around us, and we believe in being responsible global corporate citizens who continually strive to establish and maintain best practices in corporate social responsibility.
+Avis Budget Group takes its responsibility as a corporate citizen seriously.
+We are conscious of how our actions not only benefit our customers and our employees, but the community and our environment as well.
+We recognize that being a successful organization means not only evaluating where we have been but looking to the future and how our actions today can have an impact tomorrow.